jckdm/tianatime/README.md

 # Full Exhibition
 The full exhibition presents 180 images in ten pages.

-Pages 1, 4, 5, 7, & 9 also include audio files.
-'1:12pm' contains Tiana's poem <i>At Oxenholme Railway Station</i>.
+'6:00am', '1:12pm', '3:36pm', '8:24pm', and '1:12am' include audio files.
+'1:12pm' also contains Tiana's poem <i>At Oxenholme Railway Station</i>.

-The images are ordered sequentially from day to night.
+The images are ordered sequentially by time of day.

 # Archive
 The archive presents 180 images in two sections.

 The top section contains photos taken in England, and the bottom section contains those taken in China.

-Both sections can be queried individually using several tags.
+Both sections can be queried individually using a set of tags.